 In the 1990s, 3D printing techniques were referred to as rapid prototyping.
 They were suitable only for the fabrication of aesthetic or functional prototypes.
 Since then, we have come a long way.

-Today’s 3D printing technology is advanced enough to create complex structures and geometries that would be otherwise impossible to build manually.
+Today’s 3D printing technology, however, is advanced enough to create complex structures and geometries that would be otherwise impossible to build manually.

-The precision, material range, and repeatability of 3D Printing has increased to the point that we can construct almost anything — from simple prototypes to complex final products such as eco-friendly building, aircraft parts, medical instruments, and even artificial organs using layers of human cells.
+The precision, material range, and repeatability of 3D Printing have increased to the point that we can construct almost anything — from simple prototypes to complex final products such as eco-friendly buildings, aircraft parts, medical instruments, and even artificial organs using layers of human cells.

 Read: Scientists 3D Print An Artificial Human Cornea Using’ Bio-ink’